211tbc/synthesis/docs/synthesis_install_read_me.txt

 ~/myrestservice$ cd synthesis/synthesis

 ~/myrestservice/synthesis/synthesis$ wget --mirror --no-parent --no-host-directories --cut-dirs=4 http://xsd.alexandriaconsulting.com/repos/trunk/synthesis/src/
--Now, tell buildout.cfg about your development egg, by uncommenting two lines:

-[buildout]
-...
-#uncomment this line after initial buildout install, if you want to start to develop, then re-run buildout
-#develop = synthesis
-...
-[synthesis]
-eggs=
-...
-#uncomment this to develop
-#   synthesis

 -run buildout again:
 ~/myrestservice$ ./bin/buildout

 -edit ~/myrestservice/synthesis/synthesis/conf/settings.py with the correct paths/db passwords, etc.

--set the mode to 'TEST' in conf/settings.py.
+-ensure the mode is set to 'TEST' in conf/settings.py.
 This creates/wipes the db.
-Subsequent restarts should be in the 'PROD' mode.
+Subsequent restarts should be in the 'PROD' mode, if you don't want data to be wiped each restart.

 -start the server, but first move to the newly built location.  we have to do this because paster looks for the contents of the synthesis.egg-info dir to provide controller and serve command options
 ~/myrestservice$ cd synthesis